Preparing your heirs for sudden wealth can help prevent unwise spending.

 Making charitable giving a family affair can provide opportunities to connect with younger generations and communicate values and ideals.
 When a philanthropic mission is shared among your family, it provides a forum for communication and sharpened decision-making in a situation where the money is going to others and there is no personal interest at stake.
 Donor advised funds and private foundations can be effective vehicles for this type of endeavor.
 Charitable remainder trusts (CRTs) can also help if you wish to give assets to charity in order to leave a smaller inheritance.

 Many squandered inheritances can be traced back to a root cause – poor communication.
 In nearly 60% of boom-and-bust inheritance cases researched by the Williams Group, trust and communication breakdown among family members played the largest role.
 To prevent this happening in your family, consider sharing history, values and a vision for the future of the family.
 This can be done in person at a family gathering or through a written statement, also known as an ethical will or legacy letter.
 With a common purpose and shared story, your family stands a better chance of preserving assets for future generations.

 The Williams Group research points to failure to properly prepare heirs as another cause of lost inheritance, affecting about 25% of the cases studied.
 Your financial advisor can play a role in educating you and your family about inheritance, as well as wealth management and its important principles.

-Creating a lasting legacy is neither easy nor impossible – the difficulty lies in the details.
-Finding the tools and resources that will benefit your family and situation can help make the difference between a squandered fortune and an inheritance that lasts generations.
+Creating a lasting legacy is neither easy nor impossible, but the difficulty lies in the details.
+It’s an especially pressing issue as researchers estimate that over $30 trillion will transfer to younger generations over the next several decades.
+Finding the tools and resources that will best benefit your family and situation can perhaps make the difference between a squandered fortune and a strong heritage that lasts generations.